-Before we dive into details of algorithms, let me give you a few simple examples of how we are dependent on machine learning knowingly or unknowingly.
+Before we dive into the details of algorithms, let me give you a few simple examples of how we depend on machine learning, knowingly or unknowingly.

-- Suppose you have loads of photos on Google and you want to search for photos of a particular person.
-Google shows you an option ‘People’ where it has sorted the photos based on face recognition.
-Google also asks you whether a person X is the same or different based on different photos of them taken at different angles.
+- Suppose you have loads of photos on Google and want to search for photos of a particular person.
+Google shows you an option, ‘People’, where the photos are sorted based on face recognition.
+Google also asks you whether person X is the same or different based on different photos of them taken at different angles.
 Based on this information, Google can improve its results every time.

 - When you ask a particular question to Voice assistants like Alexa/Cortana/Siri, they can talk like a human to you.
-They can understand and process human speech and search the web for information that you need and present to you in a human voice.
+They can understand and process human speech, search the web for information you need, and present it to you in a human voice.
 This is possible through speech recognition.

 - You want to watch a new series – and Netflix can recommend one!
 How?
-It can analyse your previous watching patterns, or series/movies watched by other users who have similar taste as yours, and then recommend what you potentially like.
-This gives you a personalised experience and saves browsing time!
+It can analyze your previous watching patterns or series/movies watched by other users with similar tastes as yours and then recommend what you potentially like.
+This gives you a personalized experience and saves browsing time!

-- You open your email to find personalised marketing content based on your browsing patterns.
-For example, if I search for a headphone on Flipkart, and just close the browser, a little later, Flipkart can send me an email and offer discounts on the same and other similar headphones!
+- You open your email to find personalized marketing content based on browsing patterns.
+For example, if I search for a headphone on Flipkart, and close the browser, a little later, Flipkart can send me an email and offer discounts on the same and similar headphones!

-- You want to play a game of chess, but alas, no company!
+- You want to play a chess game, but alas, no company!
 Well, no more worries, as the computer (machine) can play with you and dynamically place their moves based on your move.
-You can simply fiddle around just to check the intelligence of the machine!
+You can simply fiddle around to check the intelligence of the machine!

-- During the COVID-19 pandemic situation, doctors were fully occupied in treating patients and handling emergencies.
-In such cases, chatbots were able to handle the queries of patients, based on their symptoms.
-These self-triage systems can advise a patient whether they need to call a doctor, visit the doctor or remain in home isolation.
+- During the COVID-19 pandemic, doctors were fully occupied with treating patients and handling emergencies.
+In such cases, chatbots could handle patients' queries based on their symptoms.
+These self-triage systems can advise a patient whether to call a doctor, visit the doctor, or remain in isolation.

 Types of Machine Learning Algorithms

-As we have learnt above, there are three main types of learning algorithms – supervised, unsupervised and reinforcement algorithms.
+As we have learned above, there are three main learning algorithms: supervised, unsupervised, and reinforcement.

 1. Supervised learning algorithms

 - Classification: These algorithms classify data into different categories based on a set of features.
-For example, sorting of fruits based on colour, sorting of text based on specific keywords, sorting of emails based on their content – important, spam, social, sports etc.
+For example, sorting fruits based on color, text based on specific keywords, and emails based on their content – critical, spam, social, sports, etc.

 - Regression: These algorithms forecast the relationship between a dependent variable based on independent variables.
-For example, obesity (dependent variable) depends on various factors like overeating, lack of exercise etc. (independent variables).
-Regression techniques are extensively used for sales forecast, time-series modelling – wherever we can fit the line or curve to get the least distance between the data points and the curve.
-The three main metrics for regression analysis are – number of independent variables, the shape of the regression curve (linear, S-shape, etc.) and the type of dependent variable.
+For example, obesity (dependent variable) depends on factors like overeating, lack of exercise, etc. (independent variables).
+Regression techniques are extensively used for sales forecast and time-series modeling – wherever we can fit the line or curve to get the least distance between the data points and the curve.
+The three main metrics for regression analysis are – the number of independent variables, the shape of the regression curve (linear, S-shape, etc.), and the type of dependent variable.
 For example, in our obesity example, there is a linear relationship between obesity and eating habits.

 2. Unsupervised learning algorithms

-- Association rules: Association rule finds patterns and links in data and builds rules to create a model.
-For example, a person who buys bread would most likely buy milk, eggs or butter; thus, those items can be shown together in a cart, for a user to add them easily.
+- Association rules: Association rules find patterns and links in data and build rules to create a model.
+For example, a person who buys bread would most likely buy milk, eggs, or butter; thus, those items can be shown together in a cart for users to add them easily.

-- Dimensionality Reduction: If there are lots of features in a dataset, it becomes difficult to train the model.
-Thus, it is crucial to find the essential features that can yield high accuracy.
-Thus, similar features can be eliminated as they would not give out any useful information, making the number of features less than in the original data set.
-This makes it easier to analyse the data and predict outcomes.
+- Dimensionality Reduction: If a dataset has many features, it becomes difficult to train the model.
+Thus, finding the essential features that can yield high accuracy is crucial.
+Thus, similar features can be eliminated as they would not give any helpful information, making the number of features less than in the original data set.
+This makes it easier to analyze the data and predict outcomes.

 Read more about unsupervised learning .